 Another reason to have a mold test before closing on a house is that mold could be hidden in the attic, especially in older homes.
 Attic mold assessments frequently occur because of poor bathroom ventilation out through the attic.
 There are signs to look for, such as previous water damage or clean-up jobs; however, mold growth is not always easy to detect visually.

-Environmental testing may prolong the house closing up to two weeks, but it gives long-lasting peace of mind.
+Environmental testing may prolong the house closing for up to two weeks, but it gives long-lasting peace of mind.

 2. You should have a mold inspection before you sell your house.